datahub-project/datahub/metadata-ingestion/docs/sources/tableau/tableau_pre.md

 ### Integration Details

 This plugin extracts Sheets, Dashboards, Embedded and Published Data sources metadata within Workbooks in a given project on a Tableau site.
-This plugin is in beta and has only been tested on PostgreSQL database and sample workbooks on Tableau online.
 Tableau's GraphQL interface is used to extract metadata information.
 Queries used to extract metadata are located in `metadata-ingestion/src/datahub/ingestion/source/tableau_common.py`

 #### Concept Mapping